-Trek leader Sean teaching fire making.
-An important aspect of trek is for volunteers to learn camp craft skills.
+Trek leader Sean teaching fire making and camp craft skills.

 Day leader Joshua Ward, describing the route, distance and terrain for the following day.

 Medic Emily Foyle assisting with feet issues such as blisters.

 Part of the day leaders duties include navigating the group using a compass, GPS unit and map.

 “It’s great when people put themselves into wilderness environments because when they do, they can feel the interconnection of it all and see why conservation is so important.”

 Day leader Simon Brooker, checking the distance and terrain of the following days walk.